Down with the Clique

 "Down with the Clique" is a song recorded by American singer Aaliyah for her debut studio album Age Ain't Nothing but a Number (1994).
 It was written and produced by R. Kelly.
 The song was released as the fourth single from Age Ain't Nothing but a Number exclusively in the United Kingdom on May 1, 1995, by Blackground Records and Jive Records.

 "Down with the Clique" was met with mixed reviews from music critics, who praised Aaliyah's vocal delivery on the song but dismissed its lyrical content.
 A moderate commercial success, the song peaked at number 33 on the UK Singles Chart, becoming Aaliyah's fourth consecutive top-40 single in the United Kingdom.

 Recording and production

 While recording "Down with the Clique", Aaliyah developed an interest in producing, and she watched and helped R. Kelly develop the song.
 She said: "When we were recording 'Down With the Clique', I watched how Robert [Kelly] laid the drums and everything.
 He taught me to play the piano a bit, and I'm also trying to learn the mixing board, though it looks complicated.
 The studio is my first love."

 Music and lyrics

-"Down with the Clique" is a hip hop-influenced song on which Aaliyah displays a "silky cooing" with her vocals.
+"Down with the Clique" is a hip hop song in which Aaliyah displays a "silky cooing" with her vocals.
+In his biography Aaliyah (2021) author Tim Footman said the song was "macho hip-hop posturing over a cheesy, pseudo–Caribbean rhythm track".
+In February 1995, British producers Mafia & Fluxy produced a reggae remix of the song.
 Lyrically, the song sees her committing to a "junior-gangsta persona" with lines such as "Well now I guess it's time for me to wreck shop".
-In February 1995, British producers Mafia & Fluxy produced a reggae remix of the song.
+Footman analyzed the lyrics explaining that, "Kelly's egomania really goes to town here, as Aaliyah entreats, 'all the dolls in the house' to recognize how cool her mentor/songwriter/producer truly is".
+YardBarker said the lyrics were about "finding out which friends are true blue", and that Aaliyah was "adamant about finding out who's really down to support her".